 Henry Louis Mencken was a prolific and stalwart writer, protesting government overreach and planning in newspapers and his own books.

 A founding influence of the Austrian School of economics, Carl Menger predominantly wrote on the subjects of prices, marginal utility, and money.

 Mercantilism was the idea that wealth of nations was based on the amount of money held by the nation through internal protections and a focus on exports.

 Meyer was a major advocate of the right-wing fusionist movement, which attempted to unite elements of libertarianism and traditional conservatism.

 The alliance of the military technology industry and the growth of the government’s war authority has led to increasingly aggressive foreign policy.

 John Stuart Mill was a philosopher best known for his contributions to a free-market, more freedom-oriented view of utilitarianism.

-Best known for the epic Paradise Lost, John Milton was an active voice for republican government and individualism during the English Civil Wars.
+Best known for the epic Paradise Lost, Milton was an active voice for republican government and individualism during the English Civil Wars.